Kent Online Safety Guidance for Educational Settings

 - The Use of Cameras and Images within Education Settings Policy Templates only (DOCX, 208.5 KB)

-Using Social Media and Technology in Education Settings
+Using Social Media and Technology in Education Settings: Guidance and Resources

 The "Using Social Media and Technology in Educational Settings" guidance has been developed to help educational setting leaders consider their strategic responsibilities and wider safe practice recommendations when using social media.
 The core guidance document explores a range of frequently asked questions and contains supporting material to enable leaders to make informed decisions regarding safe and appropriate use of social media and support their staff if they are using social media professionally.